vanguard-bit/tictactoe/README.md

 So i suggested why not just utilize our time and program a tictactoe game instead...(my friend looked at me funnily...that aside) that first thing he did was to ask chatgpt how to program the game (yes chatgpt)....

-Maybe if chatgpt had done a decent job of designing the game i would have not come down this rabbit hole of overengineered game....
+Maybe if chatgpt had done a decent job of designing the game I would have not come down this rabbit hole of overengineered game....
 Instead it gave a game that where player needs to enter the co-ordinates of the grid like 1, 1 (second row, second coloumn)...yes it was 0 indexed on user side...
 This itself says lot about the output

-So i took it upon myself to create this....and it was even my first big scale project....and so there may be some unwise design choice...or not the best practice..
+So i took it upon myself to create this....and it was even my first relatively big scale project....and so there may be some unwise design choice...or not the best practice..
 I Apologize for that.

 But well this was a good experience for the days ahead...This helped me deeply understand C but still I can't say I have mastered it... especially where I was strugling to install ncurses on windows